jessb-epicodus/Dr.SillystringzsFactory/README.md

 ## Description

-This is a web app is intended to help business manage their engineers and the machines they are licensed to fix.
+This is a web app is intended to help business manage their engineers and the machines they are licensed to service.
 A user should be able to add and view a list of engineers and machines and each of their respective details.

 ## Setup/Installation Requirements